 Students are admitted to summer, fall, winter, or spring quarters and should apply early enough to: (a) allow time for the processing of a student visa, (b) make travel arrangements, and (c) arrive at least one week before the quarter starts to attend orientation and register for classes.
-Enrollment in 12 to 15 credits is required.
+Enrollment in a minimum of 12 credits is required.

-For complete application materials and admission steps, go to www.olympic.edu/Students/ https://www.olympic.edu/Students/students/apply; contact 360.475.7412 or international@olympic.edu.
+For complete application materials and admission steps, go to www.olympic.edu/current-students/international-student-program;

+For more information, contact: 360.475.7412 or international@olympic.edu.